Dodge Viper: GT2 Champion Edition

+The Viper GT2 Champion Edition commemorated the Chrysler Viper GTS-R's successes in motor racing.

 In 1998, the GT2 Champion Edition was introduced.
-With the FIA GT2 Team and Driver series wins in October 1997, Team Viper set forth with the development of a unique Viper model called the GT2 Champion Edition to commemorate the race wins (contrary to popular belief, the GT2 Champion Edition was not built to meet any homologation effort, as the race car came first).
-Only 100 were made.
+With the FIA GT2 Team and Driver series wins in October 1997, Team Viper set forth with the development of a unique Viper model called the GT2 Champion Edition to commemorate the race wins.
+Contrary to popular belief, the GT2 Champion Edition was not built to meet any homologation effort, as the race car came first.
+Only 100 were ever produced.

 The team started working on the concept in November 1997 with design concept approved in January 1998, prototype parts in February 1998, pricing approval of $85,200 in April 1998, and production from June 16 to July 7, 1998.
 The vehicles were the first to be built in VIN (Vehicle Identification Number) sequential order with the first having 001 as its last three on the VIN and the last being 100.

 The GT2's exterior is best known for its white with blue stripes paint, large rear wing, front dive planes and splitter, side sills, American flag, BBS rims, and GTS-R badging, which caused many to refer to the vehicle as the GTS-R. However, the GTS-R was the race version of the Viper and not street legal.
 The GT2 also features an Oreca 5-point racing harness, and the center dash plaque with the vehicle's unique production number.

 Power increased by 10 horsepower to 460 hp with the use of K&N air filter and smooth tubes connecting the filter to the intake manifold.
 Torque was also increased to 500 lbft.